Kane extends World Cup goal drought but equals Beckham feat

 ”It is competition for places, which is what we need and people have to deliver,” Southgate said.

-Goals are not a particular concern for England, with Rashford, Bukayo Saka (two), Sterling, Jack Grealish and Jude Bellingham all scoring so far.
+Goals aren’t a particular concern for England, with Rashford, Bukayo Saka (two), Sterling, Jack Grealish and Jude Bellingham all scoring so far.

-Rashford is the tournament’s co-leading scorer alongside Kylian Mbappé, Cody Gakpo and Enner Valencia – and Southgate has more forward options now than in previous years.
+Rashford, who missed a penalty in England’s shootout loss to Italy in the European Championship final last year, is the tournament’s co-leading scorer alongside Kylian Mbappe, Cody Gakpo and Enner Valencia.

+”In a long career, you’re always going to have ups and you always will have downs and it’s all about how you bounce back from them,” Manchester United and England teammate Harry Maguire said after the Wales match. ”I can’t speak highly enough about Marcus.
+He’s a wonderful man and he’s a great player and I think tonight again he’s shown that he belongs on this stage.”

 James Robson is at https://twitter.com/jamesalanrobson